shakyasimha/vimrc/README.md

 # vimrc

-Repo hosting my personal vimrc config
+Repo hosting my personal vimrc config.

 I usually install the plugins available in the distro's repository, however, if not available, just git clone it.